-Vivienne Westwood has never taken the easy route and has never been afraid to shock, at any age.
+Vivienne Westwood has never taken the easy route and has never been afraid to speak up and shock, at any age.
 Unapologetic, rebellious and always true to herself, she has dared to be different while challenging the status quo.

 Throughout her life, she continued to push boundaries whether in love (choosing her third husband and creative partner Andreas Kronthaler 25 years her junior), in fashion or in activism (working against climate change, while encouraging consumers to buy quality, not quantity).

 Vivienne Westwood has famously borrowed from styles throughout the ages to create collections, blending historical references, classic tailoring and romantic flourishes with harder-edged and sometimes overtly political messages inviting us to be as eclectic as her.